SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Algorithm

 \subsection{Temporally Coherent Motion Prediction}

-\if0 \paragraph*{Background on Neural ODE.} We note that with access to previously predicted shapes, one can predict the drift in a residual fashion, as the drift itself is incremental and the predicted drift can be added to \deformjac.
-Given an initial state and conditioning variables, a Neural ODE (NODE)~\cite{neuralODE:18} integrates over time to make predictions, making it well-suited for modeling incremental drifts in the predicted motion.
-Assuming that the initial error in the predicted Jacobians is \textbf{0}, we backpropagate through time to predict Corrective Jacobians incrementally at each time step when conditioned on past predictions.
-We choose the Augmented Neural ODE (ANODE)~\cite{dupont2019augmented} framework, instead of a vanilla NODE, due to its more stable and faster training, and improved generalization in predicting system dynamics.
-ANODE has been shown to learn higher order behavior~\cite{norcliffe2020_sonode}, which is beneficial in reducing acceleration-induced mesh artifacts in the case of motion. \fi

-\paragraph*{Motion prediction.} We predict the sequences in chunks of consecutive frames, i.e., the given sequence is split into fixed windows each of size $W$ ($W=32$ in our tests).
+\paragraph*{Motion prediction.} We introduce a second stage that learns to predict a dynamic correction to the initial pose estimate to enforce temporal coherence.
+We predict the sequences in chunks of consecutive frames, i.e., the given sequence is split into fixed windows, each of size $W$ ($W=32$ in our tests).
 We set the initial state of the NODE as the Corrective Jacobians required for the first frame as,

 To make this operable with ANODE~\cite{dupont2019augmented}, we augment the initial state with extra dimensions.
 We follow the recommendations of the original work and set the extra dimensions to $\textbf{0} \in \mathbb{R}^A$ where $A$ denotes the number of extra (augmented) dimensions to be added.
 We use $A=256$ for all our experiments.
-This lifts the state space to a higher dimensional space where it can more easily predict the required trajectories.
-Furthermore, as the ANODE incrementally proceeds, the extra dimensions store valuable information available elsewhere in the sequence.
-This simplifies the corrective function it has to learn (see evaluation).
+In essence, these augmented dimensions act as a form of temporal memory for the ODE.
+By lifting the state space to a higher dimensional space where it can more easily predict the required trajectories, the system is able to maintain a richer state representation of the motion's history.
+This simplifies the task of learning the corrective dynamics needed to prevent drift.
 In other words, temporal message passing helps predict the corrective Jacobians. \Cref{eq:correctivek} becomes,

 We predict the correctives in the augmented space first, which is driven by an MLP \correct that predicts the rate of change of the correctives in time.
 The function \correct models the rate of change of the drift based on conditioning factors,